tonfactory/tons-docs/docs/installation.md

 ## For Developers

 **tons** is a python package.
-All UIs are included in the same package.
+All UIs (tons, tons-interactive, tons-gui) are included in the same package.

 Use pip (python package manager) to install it
 ```bash